 WISCOM allows seamless, interoperable and reliable communications among local, state, and federal public safety agencies during routine, emergency, and task force situations.
 WISCOM strengthens community safety and security, minimizes costs and barriers to communications, and breaks down regionalization of systems to combat crime and natural disasters.

-- Leverages existing radio towers and other infrastructure, which lowers initial cost.
+• Leveraged existing radio towers and other infrastructure, which lowered initial cost.

-- Does not use proprietary technology so it will be flexible; it works with the wide variety of local systems currently operating in the state.
+• Does not use proprietary technology so it is flexible; it works with the wide variety of local systems currently operating in the state.

-- Shares a statewide infrastructure that will result in long-term cost-savings for everyone.
-Communities are already spending millions of dollars on systems that do not allow interoperability.
+• Shares a statewide infrastructure that results in long-term cost-savings for everyone.
 As communities replace their aging local systems, they will be able to leverage the state backbone, sharing infrastructure costs and avoiding costly duplication of equipment.
 Communities can then build out additional local coverage and capacity to meet their needs when they are ready.